Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-09-01-Clustering.md

     Select a cluster from list_of_clusters
     for i=1 to number_of_iteration:
-        Bisect the selected cluster using basic K-means Add the two clusters from the bisection with the lowaest SSE to list_of_clusters until list_of_clusters contains K clusters
+        Bisect the selected cluster using basic K-means Add the two clusters from the bisection with the lowest SSE to list_of_clusters until list_of_clusters contains K clusters
 ```